GuangyinJING/smpl-website/content/tour/index.md

             position: right
             color: "#666"
         - title: Swimming gaits
-          content: Just as Aristotle once pondered why humans swing their arms while walking, we wonder for what E. coli do wobble spontaneously as they swim.
+          content: Just as Aristotle ever pondered why humans swing their arms while walking, we wonder for what E. coli do wobble spontaneously as they swim.
           align: left
           background:
             image: